 The living room pictured above perfectly illustrates Henle's advice.
 In this space, the beige sectional serves as a neutral base that gains plenty of visual interest from layers of texture via a chunky cable knit blanket and a fluffy fur accent pillow.
 Green velvet throw pillows lend a pop of color and add another depth of texture to the room.

 Opting for streamlined furniture silhouettes that are sleek and sophisticated as your base lays the groundwork for a well-edited room, Henle explains.
 "Include personal touches when styling, such as grouping modern accessories that are bold in scale, or all in one color tone, such as white or brass, to highlight a bookcase or cabinet," she suggests.
 "Hang art as a series to create a bold statement, or showcase a group of found objects as art on a wall to create an unexpected focal point."

-To make traditional design feel fresh and modern in 2019, "formulate your color palette and feature wallpaper with an interesting bold pattern or texture," advises Henle.
+To make a traditional design feel fresh and modern in 2020, "formulate your color palette and feature wallpaper with an interesting bold pattern or texture," advises Henle.
 Don't be afraid to mix materials and finishes.
-"Go bold with an oversized light fixture in a brass or polished nickel finish to make a statement," the designer adds.
+"Go bold with an oversized light fixture in brass or polished nickel finish to make a statement," the designer adds.